danlantuc/danlantuc/README.md

 - 🌱 &nbsp; Coding in Js & dreaming in REACT.

-- ✍️ &nbsp; Persuing my dreamjob as a Jr web development position.
+- ✍️ &nbsp; Persuing my dreamjob as a Jr web developer.